pkesist/buildpal/Documentation/quickstart.rst

 BuildPal Console
 ================

 The console is used to run the build.
-It is a regular ``cmd`` console, with installed hooks which detect when a compiler process is created.
+It is a regular ``cmd.exe`` console, with installed hooks which detect when a compiler process is created.

-BuildPal has two kinds of consoles.
-The difference between the two is in the method how compilation request is distributed after being intercepted.
+BuildPal has two types of consoles, each using a different method of intercepting compilation requests.

 .. _compiler_substitution:

 Compiler Substitution (default)
 -------------------------------

-``BuildPal`` provides a drop-in compiler subtitute :file:`bp_cl.exe`.
-When buildpal detects that the compiler process is about to be created, it replaces the call to :file:`cl.exe` to :file:`bp_cl.exe`.
-Note that :file:`bp_cl.exe` is small and relatively lightweight, so most modern hardware should not have any problems in running many concurrently.
+``BuildPal`` provides a drop-in compiler subtitute :program:`bp_cl`.
+When ``BuildPal`` detects that the compiler process is about to be created, it replaces the call to :program:`cl` to :program:`bp_cl`.
+Note that :program:`bp_cl` is small and relatively lightweight, so most modern hardware should not have any problems in running many concurrently.